Optimal radial basis for density-based atomic representations: Abstract

 \section{Abstract}

 The input of almost every machine learning algorithm targeting the properties of matter at the atomic scale involves a transformation of the list of Cartesian atomic coordinates into a more symmetric representation.
-Many of these most popular representations can be seen as an expansion of the symmetrized correlations of the atom density, and differ mainly by the choice of basis.
-Here we discuss how to build an adaptive, optimal numerical basis that is chosen to represent most efficiently the structural diversity of the dataset at hand.
-For each training dataset, this optimal basis is unique, and can be computed at no additional cost with respect to the primitive basis by approximating it with splines.
-We demonstrate that this construction yields representations that are accurate and computationally efficient, presenting examples that involve both molecular and condensed-phase machine-learning models.
+Many of the most popular representations can be seen as an expansion of the symmetrized correlations of the atom density, and differ mainly by the choice of basis.
+Considerable effort has been dedicated to the optimization of the basis set, typically driven by heuristic considerations on the behavior of the regression target.
+Here we take a different, unsupervised viewpoint, aiming to determine the basis that encodes in the most compact way possible the structural information that is relevant for the dataset at hand.
+For each training dataset and number of basis functions, one can determine a unique basis that is optimal in this sense, and can be computed at no additional cost with respect to the primitive basis by approximating it with splines.
+We demonstrate that this construction yields representations that are accurate and computationally efficient, particularly when constructing representations that correspond to high-body order correlations.
+We present examples that involve both molecular and condensed-phase machine-learning models.

 \twocolumngrid

 \todorev{AUTHOR COMMENT KEY

 \maxnote{Max Veit}